jradwan/Piwigo-physical_photo_move/README.md

-# Piwigo-physical_photo_move
+# Physical Photo Move
-Piwigo extension to move a photo from one physical album to another, preserving all metadata
+[Piwigo](http://piwigo.org/) extension to move a photo from one physical album to another, preserving all metadata.